masamiy/DataStoryTelling/content/4-Knowledge.md

 ---
-title: Knowledge is incremental
+title: Putting it together
-nav: Knowledge
+nav: Putting it together
 ---

 Every piece of information we learn is founded on something we have already learned before.
 Thus, layering information is critical.
 It is a tool you can use to guide your audience through a complex story.
 In data storytelling, we can achieve this by: